California Residential

 Trial

-filed there to be contested by the tenants
+be contested by the tenants they are trying

-they are trying to evict.
-In most of those
+to evict.
+In most of those cases, the

-referred to as an Answer.
-This is an
+an Answer.
+This is an official printed form

-by filling in blanks and checking boxes and
+tenant completes it by filling in blanks and

-for him, or even file a motion of some sort
+Answer for him, or even file a motion of

 granted that, in this event, unless the